dmerrick/lights_app/README.md

 To add lights, you can use `PhilipsHue#add_light`.

 * You must specify a name for the light, which can be either a String or a Symbol.
-Example: `"living room table"`, `:front_right`, `"kitchen ceiling"`
+Example: `"living room table"`, `:front_right`, `"kitchen ceiling"`, etc.
 * You should add the lights in order by their ID.
 See the Hue Community site or the mobile app for the correct order.

 Full example: